 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years 2022 and 2021, foreign exchange loss (including realized and unrealized portions) amounted to \$29,016 thousand and \$12,636 thousand, respectively.
+For the years 2023 and 2022, foreign exchange (including realized and unrealized portions) amounted to loss: \$1,563 thousand and gain: \$29,016 thousand, respectively.